3.18. Indoor maps Rules for adding attributes

 - Public — rooms intended for public use, such as restrooms, baby care rooms, spaces allocated for elevators, stairs, escalators, lounge areas, and waiting rooms.

-- Staff — spaces not intended for public use and only accessible by staff, like storage rooms, staff rooms, or warehouses.
-Closed and unidentified pavilions also fit into this category.
+- Staff — facilities not intended for public use and only accessible by staff: storage and staff rooms, warehouses, and so on.

 - Atrium — openings between two or more floors that include several sources of light.
 Draw atriums on floors with openings underneath.

-For items in this category, don't draw gaps in the celling used exclusively for escalators or stairs.
+For items in this category, don't draw open spaces used exclusively for escalators or stairs.

 Parking space — areas for parking lots.
 Areas for the disabled are not marked as an extra parking space.